CMU-Perceptual-Computing-Lab/openpose/doc/prerequisites.md

     3. **cuDNN**:
         - Ubuntu 14 or 16 ([**cuDNN 5.1**](https://developer.nvidia.com/rdp/cudnn-archive) **or 7.2**): Run `sudo ./scripts/ubuntu/install_cudnn.sh` (if Ubuntu 16 or 14 and for Graphic cards up to 10XX) or alternatively download and install it from their website.
         - Ubuntu 18 ([**cuDNN 7.2**](https://developer.nvidia.com/cudnn)): Download and install it from the [Nvidia website](https://developer.nvidia.com/cudnn).
+        - In order to manually install it (any version), just unzip it and copy (merge) the contents on the CUDA folder, usually `/usr/local/cuda/` in Ubuntu and `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0` in Windows.
 5. AMD GPU version prerequisites:
     1. Ubuntu 14 or 16:
         1. Download 3rd party ROCM driver for Ubuntu from [**AMD - OpenCL**](https://rocm.github.io/ROCmInstall.html).